Python-SIP/sip/doc/c_api.rst

         any combination of the :c:macro:`SIP_NOT_NONE` and
         :c:macro:`SIP_NO_CONVERTORS` flags.
     :param state:
         the state of the returned C/C++ instance is returned via this pointer.
+    :param user_state:
+        the state of the returned C/C++ instance is returned via this pointer.
     :param iserr:
         the error flag is passed and updated via this pointer.